Vindhya Range: Present-day definition

 Today, the definition of the Vindhyas is primarily restricted to the Central Indian escarpments, hills and highlands located to the north of the Narmada River.
 Some of these are actually distinct hill systems.

 The western end of the Vindhya range is located in the state of Gujarat, near the state's border with Rajasthan and Madhya Pradesh, at the eastern side of the Kathiawar peninsula.
 A series of hills connects the Vindhya extension to the Aravalli Range near Champaner.
 The Vindhya range rises in height east of Chhota Udaipur.

 The principal Vindhya range forms the southern escarpment of the Central Indian upland.
 It runs roughly parallel to the Naramada river in the east-west direction, forming the southern wall of the Malwa plateau in Madhya Pradesh.

 The eastern portion of the Vindhyas comprises multiple chains, as the range divides into branches east of Malwa.
 A southern chain of Vindhyas runs between the upper reaches of the Son and Narmada rivers to meet the Satpura Range in the Maikal Hills near Amarkantak.
 A northern chain of the Vindhyas continues eastwards as Bhander Plateau and Kaimur Range, which runs north of the Son River.
 This extended range runs through what was once Vindhya Pradesh, reaching up to the Kaimur district of Bihar.
 The branch of the Vindhya range spanning across Bundelkhand is known as the Panna range.
-Another northern extension (known as the Vindhyachal hills) runs up to Uttar Pradesh, stopping before the shores of Ganga at multiple places, including Vindhyachal and Chunar (Mirzapur District), near Varanasi.
+Another northern extension (known as the Vindhyachal hills) runs up to Uttar Pradesh, stopping before the shores of Ganga at multiple places, including Vindhyachal and Chunar in Mirzapur District.

 The Vindhyan tableland is a plateau that lies to the north of the central part of the range.
 The Rewa-Panna plateaus are also collectively known as the Vindhya plateau.